-Robert C. Cantwell, 55, Executive Vice President of Finance, Chief Financial Officer and Director: Robert Cantwell is our Executive Vice President of Finance and Chief Financial Officer, and has been a director since 2005.
+Robert C. Cantwell, 57, Executive Vice President of Finance, Chief Financial Officer and Director: Robert Cantwell is our Executive Vice President of Finance and Chief Financial Officer, and has been a director since 2005.
 Mr. Cantwell joined our company in 1983 as the Assistant Vice President of Finance.
 In that position, Mr. Cantwell had responsibility for all financial reporting and budgeting.
 Mr. Cantwell was promoted to his current position in 1991, assuming full responsibility for all financial matters, as well as management information systems, data processing, administration and corporate human resources.
 Prior to joining us, Mr. Cantwell spent four years at Deloitte & Touche LLP, where he received accreditation as a Certified Public Accountant.

-Like Mr. Wenner, Mr. Cantwell, who has been with B&G Foods for 29 years, brings to our board an extraordinary understanding of our company's business, history and organization.
+Like Mr. Wenner, Mr. Cantwell, who has been with B&G Foods for 31 years, brings to our board an extraordinary understanding of our company's business, history and organization.
 Mr. Cantwell also has extensive experience in accounting, finance, public company reporting, mergers and acquisitions, debt and equity financing, and operating successfully in a highly leveraged environment.
 Mr. Cantwell also has strong senior management and leadership experience.

-Cynthia T. Jamison, 52, Director: Cynthia Jamison has been a director since 2004.
-Ms. Jamison currently serves as chief financial officer of AquaSpy, Inc. (an Australian environmentally responsible irrigation company), a position she has held since 2009.
+Cynthia T. Jamison, 54, Director: Cynthia Jamison has been a director since 2004.
+Ms. Jamison served as chief financial officer of AquaSpy, Inc. (an Australian environmentally responsible irrigation company) from 2009 to 2012.
 Ms. Jamison was previously a partner with Tatum, LLC from 1999 to 2010.
 From 2005 to 2009 she internally managed the CFO Services practice at Tatum and was a member of the Operating Committee of the firm.
 In her other Tatum roles she has served as the chief financial officer or chief operating officer or both of several publicly and privately held companies.
 Prior to joining Tatum, she served as Chief Financial Officer of Chart House Enterprises, a publicly traded restaurant company and previously held various financial positions at Allied Domecq Retailing USA, Kraft General Foods and Arthur Andersen.
-Ms. Jamison currently serves on the board of directors at Tractor Supply Company, Inc. (NASDAQ), where she is lead director and sits on the audit committee and the compensation committee and chairs the nominating and governance committee.
-As of December 2011, Ms. Jamison joined the newly formed board of directors of Caribe Media, Inc. (a private company based in the Dominican Republic), where she chairs the audit committee and sits on the compensation committee.
+Ms. Jamison currently serves on the board of directors at Tractor Supply Company, Inc. (NASDAQ), where she is chairman.
+She also serves on the Board of Directors of Office Depot, Inc. (NYSE), where she sits on the audit committee and corporate governance committee.
 Ms. Jamison previously served on the board of directors of Cellu Tissue Holdings, Inc. (NYSE), where she chaired the audit committee.
-She also previously held a board seat at Horizon Organic Holdings, Inc. (NASDAO), where she sat on the company's audit and compensation committees.
+She also previously held a board seat at Horizon Organic Holdings, Inc. (NASDAQ), where she sat on the company's audit committee and compensation committee, and Caribe Media, Inc. (a private company based in the Dominican Republic), where she served as chairman.

 Ms. Jamison has extensive experience in financial and accounting matters, including public company reporting, as well as corporate governance and public company executive compensation experience, having served as chief financial officer or on the board of directors of many public and private companies.
-Ms. Jamison also brings key senior management, leadership and financial, strategic planning, corporate governance and public company executive compensation experience to our board of directors.
+Ms. Jamison also brings key senior management, leadership, financial and strategic planning, corporate governance and public company executive compensation experience to our board of directors.